The Ultimate Guide To Building Muscle

 I've heard a couple of smart people say that, at best, the average male can hope to gain between 0.25 and 0.5 pounds of muscle per week.
 Females can hope for half that.
 What this means is, while a caloric surplus is still absolutely required, if there are any excess calories consumed in addition to the number of calories that your body can actually put towards building muscle, these calories will end up going through the "Fat Storage" door.
 Meaning, if your body can only use 500 excess calories to build muscle, and you supply it with 1000, that extra 500 will go towards fat.

 The question now is, how much of a surplus is ideal?
 What is the surplus that will lead to the most muscle gain, and the least fat gain?
 Good question.
 Unfortunately, there is no exact answer that can apply to everyone.
-What there is though is a fairly good range to shoot for...
+What there is though is an amount that seems to be ideal for most...

-So, for example, if your calorie maintenance level is 2000 calories, you should look to consume somewhere between 2250 and 2500 calories per day.
-If your calorie maintenance level is 2800 calories, you'd look to consume between 3050 and 3300 calories per day.
+So, for example, a man with a calorie maintenance level of 2000 calories would look to consume about 2250 calories per day (a woman would shoot for around 2125 calories per day).
+If some guy's maintenance level was 2800 calories, he'd look to consume about 3050 calories per day (a woman would aim for 2925).
 Get the picture?
 Good.

-The next thing you probably want to know is how to figure out your calorie maintenance level so you can create this 250-500 calorie surplus and start building muscle.
+The next thing you probably want to know is how to figure out your calorie maintenance level so you can create this ideal calorie surplus and start building muscle.
 Here's how:

-Whatever your estimated maintenance level is, you'd now add 250-500 calories to it and start to consume this number of calories every day.
+Whatever your estimated maintenance level is, you'd now add about 250 calories (for guys) or 125 calories (for girls) to it and start to consume this number of calories every day.
 Your caloric surplus is now all set.

 The Rate Of Weight Gain: How many pounds per week?

 So, how many pounds should you aim to gain per week with a diet like this?
-I'd say, on average, between 0.5 and 1 pound per week, or 2-4 pounds per month.
+I'd say, on average, about 0.5 pound per week (or 2 pounds per month) for men, or about half that for women.
 Any more than these recommendations and you are/will be putting on more fat than muscle.

 This is probably a good time to remind you that the calculator you just used is only giving an estimate.
-While it might be pretty darn accurate for you (it is for me), it's possible that it may be a bit off for others.
+While it might be pretty darn accurate for you, it's possible that it may be a bit off for others.
 Which is why I mentioned the ideal rate of weight gain.
-If, after adding 250-500 calories to your estimated maintenance level, you are indeed gaining about 0.5 to 1 pound per week consistently, cool.
+If, after adding surplus calories to your estimated maintenance level, you are indeed gaining weight at this ideal rate consistently, cool.
 You have successfully created the ideal caloric surplus.
 Keep consuming this number of calories from this point on.

-If you see you are gaining more than 1 pound per week on a consistent basis (a couple of weeks in a row), reduce your daily calorie intake by a small increment (250 calories is good) and monitor your weight for another couple of weeks.
-Are you gaining in the 0.5-1 pound per week range now?
+If you see you are gaining MORE than than this amount on a consistent basis (a couple of weeks in a row), reduce your daily calorie intake by a small increment (250 calories is good) and monitor your weight for another couple of weeks.
+Are you gaining at the ideal rate now?
 If so, stay with this calorie intake from this point on.
 If you are still gaining too fast, make another small calorie reduction and repeat this process over again until you are finally gaining in the recommended range.

-If you are losing weight, maintaining your weight, or gaining less than 0.5 pounds per week, repeat the above mentioned steps, except by making a 250 calorie INCREASE rather than a decrease.
+If you are losing weight or maintaining your weight, repeat the above mentioned steps, except by making a 250 calorie INCREASE rather than a decrease.
 Watch your weight for a few weeks and see what happens.
-Gaining in the ideal range now?
+Gaining at the ideal rate now?
 If so, stick with this calorie intake.
 If not, keep making small adjustments until you are.

 The last thing I need to mention about your calorie intake is that, once you create the ideal surplus, there is a good chance you will reach a point where your weight stops going up at this recommended rate and instead starts to just maintain.
-When this happens for a couple of weeks in a row, it means it is time to add another 250 or so calories to your daily calorie intake.
-This will once again bring you into the ideal weight gain range.
-If weight gain maintains again for a few weeks at some later point, make another 250 calorie increase.
+When this happens for a couple of weeks in a row, it means it is time to add another 250 calories (half that for females) to your daily calorie intake.
+This will once again bring you back to the ideal weight gain rate.
+If weight gain stops again for a few weeks straight at some later point, make another small increase.

 Other Questions You Probably Have